anycable/docs.anycable.io/docs/use-cases/telehealth.md

 - **Audit and data residency.** Running the server yourself keeps session metadata within your boundary.
 Pair with your existing logging and audit pipeline.
+- **Multi-node presence.** The in-memory `broker` preset is single-node.
+To scale beyond one AnyCable instance, use the Redis broker on [Pro](../pro.md) (Redis 7.4+ / Valkey 9.0+ required) so presence and history are shared across nodes.

 ## Related